All-night EU talks deliver migrant 'controlled centres'

 Italy sought to get the EU summit to help stop arrivals and agree to a more diverse distribution of asylum seekers across member states.

-Germany sought solutions to stem secondary movements, where asylum seekers travel across the Schengen passport-free zone to reach other EU states.
+Germany sought solutions to stem 'secondary movements', where asylum seekers travel across the Schengen passport-free zone to reach other EU states.

 Both appear to have secured their demands in the final EU summit conclusions.